hlennon/LCTMtools/README.md

 Maintainer: Hannah Lennon
 Contact: lennonh@iarc.fr
-Last Updated: 11th February 2019
+Last Updated: 13th March 2019

 To install the R package, in the R console use the command